-The individual’s safety is the first priority and should trump the resistance to transitioning or moving to a nursing home or assisted living community.
+Your loved one’s safety is the priority.
 Since mobility and minimizing fall risks are so essential to senior wellbeing, the home must be made safe and accessible.

-- A single-level area in the home that accommodates their sleeping, bathroom/toileting, living room/social needs without stairs or hazardous thresholds.
+- A single-level area in the home that accommodates their sleeping, bathroom, living room, and social needs without stairs or hazardous thresholds.

-- Flooring that can be navigated via wheelchairs, canes, or walkers.
+- Flooring that is navigatable via wheelchairs, canes, or walkers.

-- Bright, motion-sensitive lighting and plenty of it to make up for vision loss and night blindness
+- Bright, motion-sensitive lighting to make up for vision loss and night blindness.

-- Cupboards and closets that are organized with the things they use most in reach without bending or getting up on a stool or stepladder
+- Cupboards and closets organized with the things they use most- in reach to minimize the need for bending or getting up on a stool or stepladder.

-- No area rugs or area rugs that are securely fastened to prevent ridges, wrinkles, or looped corner/edges
+- Rugs that are securely fastened to prevent ridges, wrinkles, or looped corners or edges.

-- Bathroom spaces that are easily navigated with a wheelchair/walker
+- Bathroom spaces that are easily navigated with a wheelchair or walker.

-Visit the AARP’s guide on Aging-Friendly Home Improvements for more suggestions about making a home safe and accessible.
-If it isn’t possible due to the home’s age or design, it’s probably safer to move to a single-story accessible apartment or transition to a nursing home.
+You can visit the AARP’s guide on Aging-Friendly Home Improvements for more suggestions about making a home safe and accessible.

 Are There Acute, Long-Term Medical Needs?